 Everything Agents Need to Know About Selling in State-Based Marketplaces

-Agents who actively sell Affordable Care Act insurance plans typically do business through either the federal exchange or state-based marketplaces.
+Agents who actively sell Affordable Care Act (ACA) insurance plans typically do business through either the federal exchange or state-based marketplaces.
 You’re likely familiar with HealthCare.gov, the federal exchange, but what are state-based marketplaces and how do they work?

 Let’s review the information you need to know to effectively reach this demographic of your business and expand your sales!